What is Machining: Definition, Types & Tools

 What are the Different Types of Machining Processes?

-There are many types of machining processes, each with its own purpose and design.
+There are many types of machining processes and operations, each with its own purpose and design.
 Here is a brief overview of these different machining processes:

 In turning, the workpiece rotates around a central axis while the cutting tool shaves off material from it.
 This method is used for the symmetrical shaping of a workpiece.
 The cutting tool can be controlled by the computer.
 Some applications of the turning process are: